 Support and pacing: A team of 14

-In 1991, three years earlier, Anne Stentiford set a new fastest women’s time for the Bob Graham Round of 18 hours and 49 minutes.
-She had broken the women’s record for the Paddy Buckley Round only a month earlier.
+In 1991, three years earlier, Anne Stentiford had set a new fastest women’s time for the Bob Graham Round of 18 hours and 49 minutes.
+She had broken the overall record for the Paddy Buckley Round only a month earlier.

 Come July 1994, she set out on a round 20 fells longer, attempting to add four to Anne-Marie Grindley’s tally.
 Her attempt on the record was said to be inspired by talking to Mark Hartell, whom she had met at Macclesfield Harriers.

 Haycock was added in leg four – this fell still has not been included in the men’s record (Kim Collison considered it, but he decided to add Fleetwith Pike instead).
-Anne had scheduled to also include Fleetwith Pike in her round, but she chose to skip it in order to preserve time.
-In the final leg, she then realised she had time in hand and so Grasmoor was added on the hoof.
-Looking back, she felt she could have made it to Fleetwith and Grasmoor (she probably could have, but the margin on the 24 hours would have been very tight).
+Anne had scheduled to also include Fleetwith Pike, but she chose to skip it in order to preserve time.
+In the final leg, she then realised she had time in hand, so Grasmoor was added on the hoof.
+Looking back, she felt she could have made it to both Fleetwith and Grasmoor (she probably could have, but the margin on the 24 hours would have been very tight).